MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ### Work queue SLA at risk

+> [!NOTE]
+> Initially, this recommendation identifies work queue items that expire within **one hour** as potentially violating the work queue's SLA.
+However, we're updating this logic soon to include items that expire within **one day** instead, and exclude items in a `Processed` state.

 | Category or object | Details |
 |---|---|
 | Title | Work queue SLA at risk |